Air-Bear/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+	DOM stands for Document Object Model and is the interface we use to interact with different DOM nodes in order to make our site more user responsive.

 2. What is an event?

+	An event is something that happens in response to a user's action.
+For example if a user clicks, then there is a click event, if they resize there's a resize event, and so on.

 3. What is an event listener?

+	An event listener is a method that can be called on certain DOM elements that make it react to certain events when they're fired.

 4. Why would we convert a NodeList into an Array?

+	We would convert to an array when we want access to array methods like .map or .reduce

 5. What is a component?

+	A component is a HTML, CSS, and JS template that allows us to modularly take information and have it appear in a regular and systematic function.
+For example if we wanted to generate a list of user cards for a search function.
+The template for how a user card should look will already exist in HTML and CSS.
+We would then use Javascript to manipulate retrieved, or stored, information and dynamically apply them into these template functions.

 ### Git Set up